vrkitten/vrcloset/README.md

 pc:
 -toolbox
 -blender
+-NHSE (or this abandoned project? https://github.com/FluffyFishGames/ACNHDesignPatternEditor/issues/42 With NHSE, you are only able to dump or import as .nhd/.nhpd abandoned project supports NHSE file types)

 -------------------
-Find the item file name below that you wish to work with (not mine) https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=951117189 (example used is casual chic dress-yellow, filename "TopsTexOnepieceAlongHCachecoeur0")
+Find the item file name below that you wish to work with (no links are mine) https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=951117189 (example used is casual chic dress-yellow, filename "TopsTexOnepieceAlongHCachecoeur0")